-My most important advice for other parents of high need children is to listen to your instinct and to listen to your baby.
-I have always assumed that Katie cried or fussed for a reason, even if I couldn’t figure out what it was.
+My most important advice for other parents of high need children is: listen to your instinct and listen to your baby.
+I have always assumed that Katie cried or fussed for a reason.
+Even if I couldn’t figure out what it was.
 The more I followed her cues and my own feelings and observations (instead of others’ advice), the easier it became to promptly meet her needs, help her feel content, and become more self-confident as a mother.

 Have confidence in yourself and in your parenting.
 This will be your best survival guide.